Table of Contents

 When multiple different treatments are used to treat pain, the different treatments can compliment each other, providing a synergistic effect that more effectively treats pain.
 While red light therapy can almost always be used safely without interfering with other medical treatments, it is always safest to consult with your doctor if this type of therapy could interfere with other treatments.

-Mito Red Light provides a variety of red light therapy products that are specifically designed to provide the specific wavelengths of light that are thought to reduce joint pain and promote joint health.
+Mito Red Light provides a variety of red light therapy products that are specifically designed to provide the specific wavelengths of light that are the safest to use.
 We welcome you to review our selection of high-quality products or email us at firstname.lastname@example.org.